MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.57.md

 (iii) We allow the use of dogs consistent with State regulations.

-(2) *Upland game hunting.* We allow hunting of squirrel, grouse, rabbit, pheasant, quail, woodchuck, crow, fox, raccoon, opossum, skunk, weasel, coyote, and bobcat on designated areas of the refuge subject to the following conditions:
+(2) *Upland game hunting.* We allow hunting of squirrel, grouse, rabbit, pheasant, quail, woodchuck, crow, fox, raccoon, opossum, skunk, weasel, coyote, chukar, and bobcat on designated areas of the refuge subject to the following conditions:

-(i) The conditions set forth at paragraphs (a)(1)(i), (ii), and (iii) of this section apply.
+(i) The conditions set forth at paragraphs (a)(1)(i) and (iii) of this section apply.

-(ii) We allow hunting from legal sunrise to legal sunset.
+(ii) We prohibit night hunting from1/2 hour after legal sunset until1/2 hour before legal sunrise the following day.

 (3) *Big game hunting.* We allow hunting of white-tailed deer, bear, and wild turkey on designated areas of the refuge subject to the following conditions: